Last Updated March, 2023

 It comes with a nice and large grease catch pan compared to other grills I have used and like I always do I line it with aluminum foil or use the cheap aluminum pans you can buy at almost any grocery store.

 Seasoning of the Char Broil Grill2Go X200

-I have seasoned the grill like mentioned in the manual.
+I have seasoned the grill as mentioned in the manual.

-I just was out of recommended canola oil so used olive oil instead, like I did with many other grills
+I just was out of the recommended canola oil so used olive oil instead, as I did with many other grills

-Later in my char broil x200 grill2go test I tried it, on the lowest setting of the regulator and, although it took longer of-course, the reading still got higher than the gauge its maximum.
+Later in my char broil x200 grill2go test, I tried it, on the lowest setting of the regulator and, although it took longer, of course, the reading still got higher than the gauge its maximum reading.

-Like I mentioned in many of my reviews these kind of thermometers are not accurate so I take that with a grain of salt.
+As I mentioned in many of my reviews these kinds of thermometers are not accurate so I take that with a grain of salt.
 I tested it with my Ivation thermometer, but more about that later.

 There were a few people who mentioned that the regulator does not work.

 That it just stays in high even when turned down.

 I have tested this and I personally had no problem with it.